tkiat/my-writings-public/blog/software-dev/web/node-run-npm-locally.md

 }
 ```

 `npm run` will take everything in the context of the local packages.
-This means `npm run spago init` will refer to both `spago` and `purs` commands from the local dependencies, not your machine.
+This means `npm run spago init` will refer to both `spago` and `purs` commands from the local dependencies.